New Brighton Water Treatment Plant

 Challenge

-A new addition was needed at the plant to house the new Peroxide-UV treatment system required to remove 1,4-dioxane from the groundwater.
-The new addition required a significant amount of cooling for the electrical rooms housing the UV filter control centers as well as ventilation for the large hydrogen peroxide storage room that was required for the new treatment process.
+An addition was needed to house the new Peroxide-UV treatment system required to remove 1,4-dioxane from the groundwater.
+The new addition required a significant amount of cooling for the electrical rooms housing the UV filter control centers, as well as ventilation for the large hydrogen peroxide storage room required for the new treatment process.

 Approach